stgloorious/stm32-speech-recognition/README.md

 Then, this 124 x 129 spectrogram is fed into a neural network, which was previously trained using the TensorFlow framework.
+The model consists of a simple convolutional and dense neural network, and was quantized to only use integers to speed up to inference time on the resource-constrained microcontroller.
+After training, the model is converted to a TFlite model, which can run on top of the TFLite runtime on the STM32.

 ## Dependencies
 You only need some essentials and the `arm-none-eabi` toolchain.